All Episodes

 It ain't going to change anybody's mind.

-It's just, you know me in liberalism.
+It's just, you know, me and liberalism.

-I believe that if more people were trained to recognize it, while at the same time being taught how damaging it is, that we wouldn't have anywhere near the number of misses and the amount of trouble that we have.
+I believe that if more people were trained to recognize it, while at the same time being taught how damaging it is, that we wouldn't have anywhere near the number of messes and the amount of trouble that we have.

 I fervently believe that.

-Including in the area of human rights, I think they've done more to damage human rights, and the the the irony is they get all this credit for having all of this compassion and good intentions.
+And the irony is they get all this credit for having all of this compassion and good intentions.

 What did they end up doing to really help you?

-Look at LA, record number of homeless.
+Look at L.A., record number of homeless.

-Liberal Democrat run state, liberal democrat run city.
+Liberal Democrat run city.

 But this Pope is talking about things that other popes haven't.

-Climate change, discrimination, immigration, I mean.
+Climate change, discrimination, immigration.

-It is what it is.
+I mean, it is what it is.

 I realize there's nothing to be gained pointing it out.